We’ve changed our name!

 If you have a MassHealth card, this will cover requirements 1 & 2.

-To find a pantry near you, visit the Food Bank of Western Massachusetts’ Food Bank Agency Locator
+To find other food assistance programs near you, visit the Food Bank of Western Massachusetts’ Food Bank Agency Locator

 The Need for Food Assistance